Alaska 1964 Earthquake Pictures -

 The banner over 4th Avenue in Anchorage was there to promote a play called "Our Town".

-After the quake, the banner became a strange reminder that it was our town.
+After the quake, the banner became a strange reminder and even a rally cry that it was our town.

-Over the years, we've seen a number of photographs taken of the damage and destruction on 4th Avenue in Anchorage following the 1964 earthquake, but these pictures by Starr Judkins Lane give us a different look.
+Over the years, we've seen a number of photographs taken of the damage and destruction on 4th Avenue in Anchorage following the 1964 earthquake, but these pictures by Starr Judkins Lane give us a different, oddly haunting look.

-After our 5 minute earthquake had ended, those strong, hard after shocks continued - and "Our Town" would never be the same.
+After our 5 minute earthquake had ended, those strong, hard, terrifying after shocks continued - and the survivors, and "Our Town" would never be the same.

 Like many buildings in certain parts of Anchorage's 4th Avenue, the Denali Theater pictured above, ended up lower than the sidewalk in front of it.